jmendiara/convict-commander/README.md

 Integrates your [convict](https://github.com/mozilla/node-convict) configuration with the [commander.js](https://github.com/tj/commander.js/) command-line tool.

-As you define your config with an schema, you have defined all the metadata needed by the command-line.
+As you have defined your config with an schema, you already have all the metadata needed by the command-line.
 DRY.

 Currently, very basic support is implemented, to solve simple use cases.